What is the best meditation device for 2020?

-There are lots of excellent new tools for meditators, including:
+There are lots of excellent new aids for meditators, including:

 - Meditation head-bands (see below)